30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-North Carolina State University’s online master of Arts in School Counseling program puts practicality at the core of its coursework, which is what convinced us to put this masters program in our number 16 spot.
+North Carolina Central University’s online Master of Arts in School Counseling program puts practicality at the core of its coursework.
 The program meets the standards of the NC Department of Public Instruction (NCDPI) in its training of future school counselors.
 Students complete at least 700 hours of internship and practicum in a K-12 academic setting and also gain academic insight and training in classes like psychosocial development, counseling students with special needs, assessment, consultation, vocational theory and career development, and multicultural and gender issues.

 Key Highlights: